 Generally, fat and protein content of milk are positively correlated within a population of dairy cattle; however, different breeds of cattle vary in average component levels (Table 1).
 Holsteins have the lowest fat and protein content, while Jersey and Guernsey breeds have the highest.
 Because Holsteins produce more milk, they generally have a higher total yield of fat and protein than other breeds.

 |Breed||% Fat||% Protein||F:P1|

 Production of milk fat and protein can vary tremendously from one herd to another.
-A recent summary of milk shipped in the Mideast federal order from 2000 through 2002 showed that herd average milk protein ranged from 1.57% to 4.66%, with an average of 3.05%.
+A summary of milk shipped in the Mideast Federal Order from 2000 through 2002 showed that herd average milk protein ranged from 1.57% to 4.66%, with an average of 3.05%.
 Milk fat ranged from 1.77% to 5.98%, with an average of 3.76%.

 These data represent real herds and actual production.
 While these data do not provide any information about breed, the range in herd performance is huge.
 Figure 1 shows information from the same study, but presents the range that includes 68% of the population.
 Even when the extremes are eliminated, this study indicates that many herds are producing components below average for their market and their breed.
 This presents an opportunity to improve component production and income from milk sales.

 Figure 1.
 Level of fat and protein varies across herds and seasonally.
 Ranges represent one standard deviation above and below the average.
 The solid line in the center of each range indicates the average for that month.
 For the three years studied, milk fat% averaged 3.76 ± 0.32 (blue), and milk protein% averaged 3.05 ± 0.19 (orange).
 (Bailey et al., 2005).